duyvuleo/Transformer-DyNet/README.md

 		ensemble (2 different runs)			-		26.55		-
 	********************************************************************************************************************************************************

-	Note/Comment: Single transformer model (with medium network) can outperform the best SMT (with preordering in Japanese) as well as the NMT with translation lexicon integration.
+	Note/Comment: For experiments done earlier, I did not use the attention dropout mechanism (by using it, the result may be much better).
+As seen, single transformer model (with medium network) does outperform the best SMT (with preordering in Japanese) as well as the NMT with translation lexicon integration.
 Also, just simply applying joint byte-pair encoding (BPE) on both English and Japanese, we can obtain much better SOTA result on the task (25.22 vs 23.53 vs. 23.20).

-#### WMT17 English<->German (updating)
+#### WMT17 English<->German

 	* Data (http://www.statmt.org/wmt17/translation-task.html) (train: 5777224 after filtering 40K_jBPE-ed sentences with length >=80; dev: newstest2013), preprocessed data can be obtained from http://data.statmt.org/wmt17/translation-task/preprocessed/.